Victoria Falls Zambia

 Tip: If you think you will want to do lots of soft adventure activities at the Falls themselves, then opt to stay closer.

-Two or three nights at Victoria Falls?
+Two or three nights in Victoria Falls on Zambia side?